ArcherHeffern/System-Creation/01_intro.md

 # Course Objective
 * Provide the key skills to become self sufficient in creating and working on personal and business applications
-* Provide experience working on a personal project
+* Provide experience working on personal project and group projects
 * Understand what the next steps are
-* You will complete 2 projects.
-One personal and one group.

 # Sylabus
 Start Janurary 29th